 Prerequisite: BUA 302, 311, 321.
 An examination of the global differences in the culture, economy, politics, and laws that affect the management of foreign operations.

 Prerequisite: Completion of all Business requirements other than the area of emphasis.
 A capstone seminar taken in the senior year.
 Strategic management and business policy concepts are used to integrate the business core courses.
 Case analysis and a major presentation are required.

 Prerequisite: ECO 105.
 Students will analyze current economic problems such as inflation, unemployment, overpopulation, resource depletion, and environmental issues, using the economic growth issue as the framework for discussion.

-Upon completion of BUA 321, students will select their required concentration scheduling the additional 6 credit hours needed in Finance, Marketing or Management.
+Upon completion of BUA 321, students will select their optional concentration scheduling the additional 6 credit hours needed in Finance, Marketing or Management.
 Course descriptions for these concentrations can be found here.